discoveraniket/discoveraniket/README.md

 - **[CogniTrain](https://github.com/discoveraniket/CogniTrain)**: An application designed to help students prepare for MCQ-based competitive exams, with a live version available [here](https://examprep.pythonanywhere.com/).

 ### 💼 Commercial & Confidential Projects
+A significant portion of my work involves developing proprietary, monetizable software solutions for clients.
+While the source code is confidential, these projects showcase my ability to tackle complex, real-world business problems.

+- **[AutoWeb (Desktop Automation Tool)](https://github.com/discoveraniket/autoWeb?tab=readme-ov-file#autoweb-excel-to-web-portal-automation)**: A prime example is **AutoWeb**, a desktop application built to automate the tedious process of transferring data from Excel to a web portal.
+This tool transformed a manual, error-prone task into an efficient, unattended workflow, creating a recurring revenue stream.
+  - **Key Achievements:**
+    - Engineered a responsive GUI using a multi-threaded architecture to prevent UI freezes during heavy automation tasks.
+    - Implemented resilient web automation with Playwright, incorporating anti-bot evasion and dynamic content handling.
+    - Developed a secure, offline, pay-per-use licensing system using encryption to manage client quotas.

-I also have experience developing and deploying commercial, profit-generating web automation solutions.
-Due to their proprietary nature, these projects are not publicly accessible.
-However, I can discuss the technical challenges, solutions implemented, and business impact in a private conversation.
+I can discuss the architecture, technical challenges, and business impact of such projects in more detail privately.

 ---